barsoom/barsoom_utils/README.md

     require "barsoom_utils/feature_toggle"     #  Convenient way of hiding/showing a feature.
     require "barsoom_utils/ping_health_check"  #  Report running of background jobs to healthchecks.io.
 NOTE: You need to set the env ENABLE_HEALTH_CHECKS=true to enable reporting (only set it in production).

+We also have some shared configuration.
+To use our Rubocop configuration, add this to the beginning of your `.rubocop.yml`:

+    inherit_gem:
+      barsoom_utils: shared_rubocop.yml

 ## Developing

 Running tests: